eduandrade/ejbca-monitor/README.md

 # About

-Web application to monitor EJBCA instances.
+Web application to monitor EJBCA PKI instances.

 # Building